RS2G: Data-Driven Scene-Graph Extraction and Embedding for Robust Autonomous Perception and Scenario Understanding: Experimental Results

 \subsubsection{Graph Structure Comparison}

-In addition to measuring the similarity of different relation types, we also evaluate the structural differences between rule-based graphs and the data-driven graphs extracted by RS2G.
-We evaluate how the methods differ regarding graph sparsity and edge distribution and correlate these metrics with risk assessment accuracy.
-We also assess how increasing RS2G's edge extraction threshold ($\gamma$) affects the sparsity of generated graphs and the model's overall performance.
-The threshold $\gamma$ indicates the sigmoid score that $Enc_{edge}$ must overcome to add a given edge to the graph, so higher $\gamma$ results in sparser graphs.
-Our results using 2D MLP graph extraction are shown in Table \ref{tab:structure_comparison}.
-2D MLP extraction with various thresholds exhibits higher accuracy than rule-based graph extraction.
-We achieved the best accuracy using $\gamma = 0.5$, so this setting was used for the rest of the experiments shown in the paper.
-Using $\gamma=0.25$ lowers the performance, possibly due to overfitting.
-On the other hand, using $\gamma=0.75$ also offers lower accuracy since fewer features are extracted.
+We compare the structural differences between rule-based graphs and the data-driven graphs extracted by $\Design$.
+In particular, We evaluate how the methods differ regarding graph sparsity and edge distribution, and correlate these metrics with risk assessment accuracy.
+We also identify how $\Design$'s edge extraction threshold ($\gamma$) affects the sparsity of generated graphs and the model's overall performance.
+Specifically, the threshold $\gamma$ indicates the sigmoid score that $Encode_{edge}$ must overcome to add a given edge to the graph varying from 0 to 1, i.e., higher $\gamma$ results in sparser graphs.
+Our results using Transformer graph extraction with different $\gamma$ are shown in Table \ref{tab:structure_comparison}.
+Transformer extraction with various thresholds exhibits higher accuracy than rule-based graph extraction, and the best performance is achieved with $\gamma = 0.25$.
+Using $\gamma=0.5$ and $\gamma=0.75$ lowers the performance, possibly due to overfitting.
+On the other hand, using $\gamma=0.75$ can reach a better performance than $\gamma=0.5$ may due to some seeming irrelevant nodes could actually provide useful information for the model.